Biography

 1. Military, retired through the TERA program in 1995, completing just over 15 years with the U.S. Air Force

-• Five years in Law Enforcement , primary duty, with secondary as Office of Special Investigations (OSI)
+• Five years in Law Enforcement , primary duty, with a secondary as Office of Special Investigations (OSI)

 • Self-taught, starting with non-IBM equipment (anyone remember Zenith computers??)

-2. The week after I retired, I then started with the DVA and have been here over 27 years, as:
+2. The week after I retired, I then started with the DVA and have been here over 29 years, as:

 • A Computer Assistant, GS335-5